Yalta, Donetsk Oblast

-Yalta (Ялта) is an rural settlement in Mariupol Raion, Donetsk Oblast, eastern Ukraine.
-It was founded by Ukrainian Greeks, whose settlement in Southern Ukraine was sanctioned by Empress Catherine the Great, and is named after Yalta in Crimea.
+Yalta (Ялта) is a rural settlement in Mariupol Raion, Donetsk Oblast, eastern Ukraine.
+It was founded by Crimean Greeks, whose deportation to Southern Ukraine was carried out on the order of Empress Catherine the Great, and is named after Yalta in Crimea.
 Population:

 During the Russian invasion of Ukraine in 2022, as part of the Russo-Ukrainian War, Yalta was invaded and occupied by Russian forces.